How AI Is Changing Google Ads in 2026

 Manual bidding - where you set a maximum cost-per-click for each keyword - used to be the gold standard.
 Experienced advertisers took pride in hand-tuning bids across hundreds of keywords.
 But Google's Smart Bidding strategies have now reached a level of sophistication that makes manual bidding almost obsolete for most accounts.

 Smart Bidding uses machine learning to analyse millions of signals in real time: the user's device, location, time of day, browser, operating system, and even their recent search history.
 It then adjusts your bid for every single auction.
-No human could process that much data, and Google's algorithms have had years to improve.
+No human could process that much data, and Google's automated bidding algorithms have had years to improve.

 70% of Google Ads spend now uses automated bidding